Citroën SpaceTourer MPV review

 You can choose a seven-inch widescreen display for controlling the DAB radio, Bluetooth and Apple CarPlay systems, and it also accesses a TomTom-based 3D navigation system.
 All models have cruise control and a USB port, as well as more practical features including parking sensors, LED daytime running lights and ISOFIX child-seat mountings.
 Hill-start assistance makes rural progress easier, too.

 The passenger compartment is treated to a central overhead console, incorporating outlets for the air-conditioning system, as well as ambient lighting similar to what you might get on a private jet, while sunblinds, seatback trays and power sockets are also provided.

-The Rip Curl model is the most distinctive in the range, set aside from other SpaceTourers by black door mirrors and rubbing strips, with rear privacy glass as standard.
-Special 17-inch wheels are fitted, and the surfwear brand's emblems finish things off.
-Inside, the dashboard is engraved with a laser-etched design and there's a 3.5-inch colour display in the centre of the instrument cluster.
-A seven-inch touchscreen, colour head-up display and keyless entry are also standard.
+The Rip Curl model was the most distinctive in the range, set aside from other SpaceTourers by black door mirrors and rubbing strips, with rear privacy glass as standard.
+Special 17-inch wheels were fitted, and the surfwear brand's emblems finish things off.
+Inside, the dashboard was engraved with a laser-etched design and there's a 3.5-inch colour display in the centre of the instrument cluster.
+A seven-inch touchscreen, colour head-up display and keyless entry were also standard.